When the Stakes Are High – Facilitating Through Important Decision Making

 Tool Three: The Wave

 This ToP (Technology of Participation) tool is taught in a U.S.A. based course called Approaches to Environmental Scanning.
+See here for online courses you can attend form anywhere.
 You can find in-person courses or schedule an online course at the ICA training website.
 The photo below shows a picture of a wave on a sticky wall or long sheet of paper.
 The idea is that the wave represents something that is impermanent and constantly changing.
 The purpose of this tool is to identify external trends that are happening around the important topic.
 For example, we’ve used it to talk about climate disaster, industry trends, educational and health disparity trends and more.
 You ensure that your overarching question/topic is clear (see example on gold paper on left of photo below) and people know what their ultimate goal is.
 You then divide the group into 4 sub-groups and each group brainstorms answers to the four questions below.
 However, each group is assigned the task to formulate more answers to one of the questions below, and just 2-3 answers to the other 3 levels.

 - On the left hand side of the horizontal part of the wave, we call this Horizon Trends.
 The question is: What is on the horizon that is not yet making waves? (ie., what do we barely know about that might become a trend?)